kneron/document_center/docs/python_app/app_flow_manual.md

 ## Configuring Input

 Kneron simulator uses a JSON file to specify parameters used throughout the testing process.
 <div align="center">
 <img src="../imgs/python_app/json.png">
 </div>
 The outermost key, "flow1", indicates one whole test flow: preprocess -> simulator -> postprocess.
-In the example, there is only one test for face detection, but you can test multiple flows sequentially by adding more outer "flow" keys.
 In each flow, there are three sections (pre_proc, emulator, post_proc) to define parameters necessary to complete the testing process.
+The parameters shown are used in Kneron's testing flow; you may add new parameters to fit your custom preprocess or postprocess functions.

 If any of the required keys are missing, the program will end.
 If any other key is missing, the default value is used.
 #### Preprocess Parameters
 **Required keys:** rgba_img_path, raw_img_fmt, prp_func_name

 While not "required", some parameters without values may cause errors during execution: npu_width, npu_height, bit_width, radix, img_in_width, and img_in_height.
- - is_bin_img: Specifies whether the test images are binary files (true) or image files (false).
+ - is_bin_img: Specifies whether the input test images are binary files (true) or image files (false).
     - Acceptable values: [true, false], default value: true
  - **raw_img_fmt**: Color format of the test images.
     - Acceptable values: ["NIR888", "RGB565", "RGB888"]